derykmakgill/website/testbtc.md

 ```
 ---

+## 23 April 2011

+Satoshi tells Mike Hearn that he has moved on from Bitcoin and that the project is in ["good hands with Gavin..."](https://plan99.net/~mike/satoshi-emails/thread5.html)

 ## 16 June 2011

 The original threads about the Silk Road on BitcoinTalk are [revealed to have been deleted,](https://bitcointalk.org/index.php?topic=17872.0).